 4. Discussion

 We tested the hypothesis that a host’s associated floral and faunal communities can be controlled by host specific characteristics, by their location, or both.
-We found that Smithora abundance on eelgrass shoots did not change to match Smithora on neighboring shoots when transplanted in one direction (from meadow edge to interior) but it did change in the reciprocal direction (interior to edge) (Fig. 3).
+We found that Smithora abundance on eelgrass shoots did not change to match Smithora on neighboring shoots when transplanted in one direction (from meadow edge to interior), but it did change in the reciprocal direction (interior to edge) (Fig. 3).
 Thus, we reject the hypothesis that only local factors determine Smithora abundance on Zostera shoots.
 Rather, our results indicate that, once settled, Smithora can persist on Z. marina even in locations where it has not colonized.
 The directional trends also support interactions between factors, leading to rapid colonization at the meadow edge, and gradual loss of epiphytes in the meadow interior.
 This suggests that limited Smithora abundance in the meadow interior could reflect limited dispersal and different environmental conditions in this area of the meadow.

 We observed that shoots with and without Smithora had different microbial communities in the field (Fig. 2D), such that the presence of Smithora is correlated with a unique seagrass microbial community.
 This result was unexpected, because we sampled Smithora-free areas of eelgrass shoots.
 This could be due to a change in shoot phenolics following colonization (Harder 2008, Silva et al. 2013, Holstrom et al. 2002).
 Past studies have found that secondary metabolites produced by seagrasses deter the attachment of fouling organisms; the differences we observed between shoots with and without Smithora could be due to an underlying difference in phenolic content between edge and interior plants that allows Smithora to only colonize edge shoots (Dworjanyn et al. 1999; Butman 1987; Davis and Targett 1989).
 However, the distinct microbial communities on shoots without Smithora did not prevent Smithora from colonizing shoots transplanted once moved to a high Smithora area.
 When control shoots were uprooted and replanted in the interior, this may have lowered shoot health and phenolic content.
 Despite this, no Smithora colonization occurred in the interior, suggesting that it is unlikely that Smithora colonization at the edge was due to decreased seagrass metabolite defense alone.
 The initial differences in bacterial assemblages detected between edge and interior shoots is most likely due to the presence of Smithora itself rather than any small scale changes in shoot defenses.